Bank PO English: a section strategy that turns reading into marks

 The compounding effect of a daily reading habit across your whole preparation is larger than any last-month effort, so start it early.

-The trap is treating English as a section you can pick up "on the day", giving it no dedicated study, and then losing scoreable marks on grammar and cloze that a few weeks of rule practice would have secured.
+The first trap is treating English as a section you can pick up "on the day", giving it no dedicated study, and then losing scoreable marks on grammar and cloze that a few weeks of rule practice would have secured.
 The fix is to give English a small daily slot from the start: reading for comprehension and vocabulary, and rule practice for grammar.
 It is a modest investment for a reliable, low-variance score.

 A second trap is memorising long vocabulary lists in isolation.
 Because the section tests vocabulary in context, reading well-written prose builds the skill far more efficiently than flashcards, and it improves RC and cloze at the same time.